Jesus of Nazareth

 The different kinds of Pharisees, according to the Pharisees themselves:

-Oral Law: Unwritten explanations of how to obey the written Law of Moses.
+Oral Law: Originally unwritten explanations of how to obey the written Law of Moses.

 When they saw this, the Pharisees said to him,...your disciples are doing what is not lawful to do on a Sabbath.

-When you enter your neighbor’s standing grain, then you may pluck the heads with your hand, but you shall not wield a sickle in your neighbor’s standing grain.
+When you enter your neighbor’s standing grain, then you may pluck the heads with your hand, but you will not wield a sickle in your neighbor’s standing grain.

 If you had known what this means,